habaneraa/TransLaTeX/README.md

 ## FAQ

-Q: How to copy/paste texts in the TUI?
+Q: How to copy/paste texts in the terminal UI?

-A: Try Ctrl+Shift+C/V. This works on Windows Terminal.
+A: Try `Ctrl+Shift+C/V`.
+This works on Windows Terminal.

-## TODO List

-- [ ] Show proper error messages when API requests fail

 ## How does it work?

+1. Download the LaTeX sources from arXiv.
-1. Parse the main document source file and recursively find all referenced .tex source files.
+2. Find and parse the main document source file and recursively find all referenced ".tex" source files.
-2. Automatically divide the LaTeX texts into smaller pieces with a proper size (smaller than a given chunk size).
+3. LLMs could have limited context length.
+A single paper may have more than 20k tokens.
+It will divide the LaTeX texts into smaller pieces with a proper size (smaller than the specified chunk size).
-3. Use LLM API service (e.g. ChatGPT from OpenAI) to translate all of the LaTeX text chunks.
+4. Use LLM API service (e.g. ChatGPT from OpenAI) to translate all of the LaTeX text chunks.
-4. Create a new project with the translated files, keeping the project structure unchanged.
+5. Create a new project with the translated files, keeping the project structure unchanged.
-5. Compile the source and obtain the translated paper! (by yourself)
+6. Compile the source and obtain the translated paper! (by yourself)